t41372/Open-LLM-VTuber/README.md

 - Windows

 ### Recent Feature Updates
+...
+A lot more.
+Update notes are now locate in GitHub Release.
 - [Sep 17, 2024] Added DeepLX translation to change the language for audio
 - [Sep 6, 2024] Added GroqWhisperASR
 - [Sep 5, 2024] Better Docker support